grnhse/greenhouse-api-docs/source/includes/webhooks/_candidate_events.md

 }
 ```

 The Reject Candidate event occurs when a prospect or candidate is rejected for a position.
+When candidates are rejected via a bulk action, a web hook will fire once for each candidate or prospect rejected.

 See web hook [common attributes](#common-attributes).